ekpo-d/FCCLAGOS-website/README.md

-# The Free Code Camp Lagos Website-For
+# The Free Code Camp Lagos Website-For You

 This is our first collaborative project - the FCCL website.